joeylmaalouf/genetic-algorithm-package/README.md

 ##To Do:

 * Add optional flag to only mutate if new fitness is greater than old?
-* Add some sort of configuration dict to set instead of having a dozen parameters to run()?
+* Add some sort of configuration dict to set instead of having so many parameters to run()?
+* Add transformations other than mutation, like swap or crossover?